nitrogenlabs/arkhamjs/README.md

 #### Lightweight
 The framework is small.
 The bulk of your app should lay within your code, not the framework.
 While larger frameworks come with lots of "magic", they become very limited when new features arise within your project.
 ReactJS is very powerful in itself.
 ArkhamJS simply complements it.

+#### Typescript
+Compatible with typescript.
+Definitions are included to support your Typescript project.

 #### Single Store
-All data is stored within a single, immutable store.
+All data is stored within a single store.
 The data can be accessed through all your views and components.
 Data is organized into multiple stores within the single store.

 #### Immutability
-To prevent object referencing, we use immutable objects, using ImmutableJS.
+To prevent object referencing, we use immutable objects.
 When a state changes in a ReactJS component, the state's property is not the only item that is changed, the item it references is also updated.
 To prevent passing around an object between different scopes, immutable objects give your data a one way update path.

 #### Cache
-Your single store id stored in sessionStorage by default.
+Your single store id stored in SessionStorage by default.
 While this can be turned off in your options, it can be very useful when saving state.

 #### Debugger
 The most important factor in choosing a framework is how easy it is to build with it.
 And with building comes debugging.
 A detailed debugger is included with the framework.
 When turned on, it will display any actions that come through the framework.
 Making the previous and new state visible to the developer.
 Great way to make your data transparent!
 Supported browsers: Chrome, Firefox, and Safari.